Indian Larry: Last build: Chain of Mystery

-Indian Larry built the Chain of Mystery bike during this final challenge.
+Indian Larry and crew built the Chain of Mystery bike for the final challenge.
 Larry said that the original idea for the bike's frame came to him in a flash of inspiration.
 He explained that his most creative ideas for a new build would flash across his mind in the form of an image, and then it would be his job to relentlessly chase that vision during a build until the image materialized in the finished product.
 Chain of Mystery utilized a frame concept that had never been done before.
 Using a jig as a guide, the heavy links of a chain, normally used for towing heavy vehicles, were welded together until the frame took shape (the shop's Eddie Mcgarry was the project welder).
 Since the frame is essentially the spine of the bike, any weaknesses in the welds could prove fatal, especially considering that Larry really pushed his bikes to perform when riding them.
 As it turned out, the bike held up, and Larry rode the chopper to what would be his final bike show.